Super Mario Maker 2: Reception

-Super Mario Maker 2 received generally favorable reviews, according to review aggregator Metacritic.
-The online multiplayer feature, however, was criticized for its performance issues.
+Super Mario Maker 2 received "generally favorable" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 96% of critics.
+The online multiplayer feature, however, was criticised for its performance issues.
 GameSpot, who gave the game an 8/10, stated that online lag frequently ruined the experience.

 Sales

 It was the best-selling game in Japan during its first two weeks of release, selling 279,357 physical copies.
 By the end of March 2021, the game had sold over 7.15 million copies worldwide, making it one of the best-selling games on the Switch.
-The 2022 CESA Games White Papers revealed that Super Mario Maker 2 had sold 7.89 million units, as of December 31, 2021.
+The 2023 CESA Games White Papers revealed that Super Mario Maker 2 had sold 8.42 million units as of December 31, 2022.